-Specific examples include, but are not limited to, the economic opportunity of the ISS/low Earth orbit, funding of privatized research, public-private partnerships, business models involving the ISS, barriers to commercial use of the ISS, industry strategic outlook and cooperation, promising near-term market opportunities in low Earth orbit, applications for the sustainability of Earth's resources, and any early lessons learned.
+Specific examples include, but are not limited to, economic opportunity for value creation leveraging the ISS/low Earth orbit, funding of privatized research, public-private partnerships, business models involving the ISS, barriers to commercial use of the ISS, industry strategic outlook and cooperation, promising near-term market opportunities in low Earth orbit, applications for the sustainability of Earth's resources, and any early lessons learned.
 Also included is the use of existing, new, or proposed low Earth orbit systems or hardware such as airlocks, docking adapters, observation platforms, and research or manufacturing facilities and capabilities.